Emerson Fellow of the Netter Center

 The University offers a competitive benefits package that includes excellent healthcare and tuition benefits for employees and their families, generous retirement benefits, a wide variety of professional development opportunities, supportive work and family benefits, a wealth of health and wellness programs and resources, and much more.

-The Emerson Fellow of the Netter Center offers one graduating Penn senior- who has worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools (UACS) programs as undergraduates- an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year appointment.
+The Emerson Fellow of the Netter Center offers one graduating Penn senior-- who has worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools (UACS) programs as an undergraduate-- an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year appointment.

 Based at the Netter Center as a full-time employee, the Emerson Fellow will work on two main areas: